 FERC issues reforms through orders that are implemented by the RTOs.
 They impact utility transmission providers who must comply with these rules.

-In 2006, FERC issued Order 679, which increased the Return on Equity transmission companies could enjoy when investing in high-risk transmission projects.
+In 2006, FERC issued Order 679, which increased the Return on transmission companies could enjoy when investing in high-risk transmission projects.
 However, Order 679 has not produced significant incentives for transmission owners to invest in emerging technologies or new pilot projects.

 These federal reforms are designed to foster market evolutions and have already begun to open the door for wider integration of new technologies.